 The University of California, Irvine is one of the nation’s top-ranked public universities.
 Students are passionate and outgoing, and connect with the school’s quirky personality (their mascot is the Anteater).

 The previous undergraduate admissions website was not conveying UCI’s brand, engaging users about why they should enroll, or housing meaningful content (many pages were simply link farms to external sites).

-I developed the RFP articulating our desired goals and outcomes for the redesign project: we wanted to build a modern, accessible, best-in-class website, yield higher-caliber students for enrollment, and illustrate and express the UCI brand story in a compelling way that engaged prospective students and those in positions of influence.
+We wanted to build a modern, accessible, best-in-class website; yield higher-caliber students for enrollment; and express the UCI brand story in a compelling way that engaged prospective students and those in positions of influence.

-During the RFP process I forged partnerships with campus stakeholders, obtaining buy-in and support, synthesized the vendor proposals, solicited internal feedback, and made strategic recommendations toward a final contract awardee.
+What I did: I developed the RFP articulating our desired goals and outcomes, forged partnerships with campus stakeholders to obtain buy-in and support, synthesized the vendor proposals, solicited internal feedback, and made strategic recommendations toward a final contract awardee.

 1st year results